After your child’s GCSE examinations in Year 11, they may want to stay at school or go to college to complete their A levels.

 What do the new government reforms mean for AS and A levels?

-In 2015 the government revealed that some changes would be made to how AS and A levels are graded.
+In 2015 the government revealed that changes would be made to how AS and A levels are graded.
 The new reforms mean that AS levels will no longer count towards your child’s qualification and instead, they’ll face more exams at the end of Year 13.
+The AS level can stand as a separate qualification but not if they choose to complete an A level in the subject.

 So for subjects taken under the new system, all A level exams will take place at the end of Year 13, with no marks from AS levels contributing to the overall final grade.